jameshfisher/jameshfisher.com/_posts/2020-08-06-smear-phishing-how-to-scam-an-android-user.md

 Or, if your alignment is chaotic evil, you could send a message from your enemy to his boss, or a fake "drunk text" to his ex.
-Fake messages, completely indistinguishable from genuine messages.
+Fake messages that are completely indistinguishable from genuine messages.
 Sit back and watch the fallout.

 How does this phishing technique work?